Voruarn/FPSNet/README.md

 # FPSNet
 This is the official repo for FPSNet.
-The codes and LC8FPS dataset will be released soon!
+The LC8FPS dataset will be released upon publiction of the paper to IEEE TGRS.